 Small Event Grants: Wellington Pride Festival 2020

 Thank you to everyone who applied this year for an ANZ Grant to kickstart your festival event.
-Grants for 2020 are now closed - thank you to everyone who applied.

 A big shoutout to ANZ for helping as many people as we can to participate in the Wellington Pride Festival.
 Accessibility for small community groups and individuals that otherwise might not be able to participate is important to growing a stronger community.

 SLAY: Wellington vs. Auckland - A Wellington Pride Drag Show

 SLAY is a regular drag dance party usually produced at Ivy Bar, being produced on a larger scale for Pride 2020.
 The aim is to provide a safe dance party environment for all, no matter of their sexuality, gender, or ethnicity. https://www.facebook.com/events/485931948799816/